gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <dt><a href="#withEntitiesRemoteFilter">withEntitiesRemoteFilter(config)</a></dt>
 <dd><p>Generates necessary state, computed and methods for remotely filtering entities in the store,
-the generated filter[collection]Entities method will filter the entities by calling set[collection]Loading() and you should either create an effect that listens toe [collection]Loading can call the api with the [collection]Filter params or use withEntitiesLoadingCall to call the api with the [collection]Filter params and is debounced by default.</p>
+the generated filter[collection]Entities method will filter the entities by calling set[collection]Loading() and you should either create an effect that listens to [collection]Loading can call the api with the [collection]Filter params or use withEntitiesLoadingCall to call the api with the [collection]Filter params and is debounced by default.
+You can change the debounce by using the debounce option filter[collection]Entities or changing the defaultDebounce prop in the config.</p>
+<p>In case you dont want filter[collection]Entities to call set[collection]Loading() (which triggers a fetchEntities), you can pass skipLoadingCall: true to filter[collection]Entities.
+Useful in cases where you want to further change the state before manually calling set[collection]Loading() to trigger a fetch of entities.</p>
 <p>Requires withEntities and withCallStatus to be present before this function.</p></dd>
 <dt><a href="#withEntitiesLoadingCall">withEntitiesLoadingCall(config)</a></dt>
 <dd><p>Generates a onInit hook that fetches entities from a remote source